AWegnerGitHub/awegnergithub.github.io-content/2018_04_12_setting_up_gitlab.md

 ### Getting the package

-The GitLab repository needs to added and then installed.
+The GitLab repository needs to be added and then installed.
 To add the repository, issue this command:

     curl https://packages.gitlab.com/install/repositories/gitlab/gitlab-ee/script.deb.sh | sudo bash